uwcms/FinalStateAnalysis/NtupleTools/test/README.rst

 The jobs can be submitted to condor using the ``submit_job.py`` script, found in the FinalStateAnalysis/Utilities/scripts folder.
-Run submit_job.py -h to view the list of possible command line options.
-By default, submit_job.py creates text for a bash script to submit jobs via FarmoutAnalysisJobs.
+Run submit_job.py -h to view the list of possible command line options. submit_job.py creates text for a bash script to submit jobs via FarmoutAnalysisJobs.
 (see http://www.hep.wisc.edu/cms/comp/faq.html#how-can-i-use-farmoutanalysisjobs...)
 By default the output of this script is printed to stdout.
 You can also use the option --output_file (-o) to create a script with this information.